 Concrete should be adequately cured before loads are applied.
-It is acceptable that masonry walls may be built up to Damp Proof Course (DPC) on a foundation that is not fully cured; however, care must be taken to prevent any damage to the foundation.
+It is acceptable that masonry to Damp Proof Course (DPC) is built onto a foundation that is not fully cured; however, care must be taken to prevent any damage to the foundation.
 The concrete should be at least durable enough to carry the masonry.